 Bur oak with mixed-grass prairie on the Yellow Quill Prairie, MB (Photo by NCC)

-NCC's Yellow Quill Prairie Preserve is located 20 kilometres southeast of the city of Brandon and two kilometres north of the junction of the Souris and Assiniboine Rivers.
+NCC's Yellow Quill Prairie Preserve is located 20 kilometres southeast of Brandon and two kilometres north of the junction of the Souris and Assiniboine rivers.
 It abuts the western boundary of the Canadian Forces Base Shilo training grounds and is immediately north of 800 acres (324 hectares) of the Assiniboine Corridor Wildlife Management Area.